Arampc/docs-sidewriter/README.md

-# QuickDocs: Write Faster in Google Docs
+# SideWriter QuickDocs – Write Faster in Google Docs

-QuickDocs is a Chrome extension that allows you to easily add formatted text to your Google Docs files directly from the browser, boosting your productivity.
+SideWriter QuickDocs is a Chrome extension that allows you to easily add formatted text to your Google Docs files directly from the browser, boosting your productivity.

 ## Features